raminaasmina997-cmyk/skullcli/README.md

 2. Run `npm install` in the root directory.
 3. Run `npm install` in the `client` directory.
 4. Make your changes.
+5. To test the local build directly, you can run:
+    ```bash
+    $(which node) dist/server.js url https://www.google.com 3000
+    ```
-5. Before publishing, run `npm run build` to create the production build of the React app.
+6. Before publishing, run `npm run build` to create the production build of the React app.

 ## Publishing